czarandy/czarandy.github.io/_stories/2019-miles-davis.md

 some of your inspiration for your most ardent admirer?
 I just need it for tomorrow, for the concert.
 I know I'll never be one millionth of the musician you are, but one millionth is all I need to be to pass that class.
-I've never felt this way about anything or anyone--."
+I've never felt this way about anything or anyone—."
 I saw quick image of Lisa, walking in front of me in her usual white sweater and jeans, looking back to give me a smile, but I shrugged it off.
 "So just grant me that one millionth part and I promise I'll be your devoted follower forever," I continued.